 Examples of offences include all types of criminal offences, drug related offences, financial (tax or business related), social security offences, shoplifting, or failure to pay a TOLL fee within the stated period of time.

 Note that for traffic offences, a person who pays an amount by the way of a penalty for an offence, is taken to have been convicted of the offence on the day the amount is paid

 Individuals convicted of more than 6 offences under the Transport Operations (Road Use Management) Act 1995 in a 4 year period, are not qualified to be appointed as a Justice of the Peace (Qualified) or Commissioner of Declarations for 5 years after the date of the last conviction.

 Licence & Regulatory Requirements:

-The Queensland Government administers all Justice of the Peace applications.
+The Queensland Government administers all Commissioner for Declarations applications.
 All participants are encouraged to visit the following website prior to enrolling to confirm they meet application requirements.
 Additional application fees do apply.
 Please note you must apply within 2 years of successfully completing the course.
 Once your application is submitted, please allow approximately 3 months for approval.